emeraldwhisper

 Withdrawal from heroin can be a challenging experience.
 Therefore, the question arises: Can you die from heroin withdrawal?
 The answer is unequivocally YES!

-• Fentanyl: This is a potent synthetic opioid that is often manufactured illegally.
-It is among the most potent opioids.
-Fentanyl is more powerful than before.
-This raises the risk of overdose.
-It is also a major contributor to the sharp increase in overdose deaths in recent years.
+Fentanyl is now more powerful than ever.
+This increases the risk of overdose.
+It also plays a big role in the rise of overdose deaths in recent years.

 So, the question remains: can you die from opioid withdrawal?
-Please note that the acute pain and flu-like symptoms associated with opiate withdrawal can give rise to severe complications.
+Please note that the sharp pain and flu-like symptoms from opiate withdrawal can lead to serious problems.
 There is a significant chance of relapse during this stage.
 This could lead to an overdose, organ damage, and even death.

 Besides overdosing, two often-seen withdrawal symptoms during opioid withdrawal, notably vomiting, and diarrhea, significantly contribute to opioid fatalities.
 Vomiting and diarrhea can cause dehydration.